Appeals for Probation

 Additionally, the Appeal Review Committee may determine that a student is limited to enrolling in a given number of hours in order to focus on finding balance and improving academics.
 The maximum number of hours a student can enroll in are communicated in the letter of approval.
 If this occurs, the student must take action to adjust the course schedule as advised in a timely fashion to make sure that tuition and fees, and financial aid, are assessed correctly.

-*Students seeking to Return to Carolina for Spring 2021 must appeal for probation by November 15, 2020 at 11:59PM EST to allow enough time to register for courses.
+*Students seeking to Return to Carolina for Summer I 2021 must appeal for probation by April, 1 2021 at 11:59PM EST to allow enough time to register for courses.

 All students are encouraged to submit their appeal in advance of deadlines posted above to ensure that a decision is received prior to the start of term.
 Appeal decisions are typically received within two weeks of submission.